bleskomat/bleskomat-bills-firmware/README.md

 Restart Windows.

 Run the ITL Validator Manager.
 Click "Detect Devices".
 The red part of the IF17 device should start to blink.
 It will take up to a minute to finish communicating with the NV9.

+### Troubleshooting ITL Validator Manager

+In this section we will document common problems (and solutions!) that you might encounter while reprogramming the NV9.

+> No devices were found

+* Is the USB from the IF17 connected to your computer?
+* While USB is connected to your computer, disconnect the 16-pin serial connector from the NV9 then reconnect it.
+Wait for the NV9 to finish its start-up, then try to "Detect devices" again in the ITL Validator Manager.
+* Is the NV9 in SSP mode?
+Press the red button two times fast (double-click).
+The light on the bevel will flash once when the device is set to SSP mode.
+See section "11.5 Switching to Programming Mode (SSP)" in the NV9 user manual for more details.

+> Not supported by device/model

+* Check the ".bv1" file name.
+These dataset files have specific naming conventions to help you recognize which file will work with your device.
+See [Interpreting Dataset File Names](https://innovative-technology.com/support/faq-2/item/148-interpreting-dataset-file-names) on the vendor's website.

+> Update unsuccessful, please check your files are correct.

+* Change the baud rate to 38400 and try the upload again.
+* Note that you will need to disconnect/reconnect the 16-pin serial connector from the device before you can connect to it again with the ITL Validator Manager.

 ## License